The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Setup

 Our implementation supports all variants of \approach, as presented in Table~\ref{table:approach_variants}, and is applied to both the Industry dataset from Ciena and the public-domain \textsc{Paged} dataset.
 To ensure confidentiality and respect privacy requirements at Ciena, and because the data cannot leave partner systems, we restrict the Industry dataset experiments to LLMs approved for use under the company's business subscriptions.
 In contrast, experiments on the public-domain \textsc{Paged} dataset are not subject to these company policies and can therefore be conducted with a broader range of LLMs.

-We use OpenAI's GPT-4.1 Mini~\cite{openai2024gpt4ocard} and O4 Mini~\cite{jaech2024openai} via API access for both datasets.
-For the \textsc{Paged} dataset, we also apply the open-source DeepSeek-R1-Distill-Llama-70B~\cite{guo2025deepseek}, hosted locally using Ollama~\cite{ollama2023}.
-GPT-4.1 Mini is an instruction-following LLM that generates outputs based on explicit instruction provided in the prompt, while O4 Mini and DeepSeek-R1-Distill-Llama-70B use an internal chain-of-thought reasoning step to generate more accurate and human-aligned responses~\cite{jaech2024openai,guo2025deepseek}.
+We use OpenAI's GPT-4.1 Mini~\citep{openai2024gpt4ocard} and O4 Mini~\citep{jaech2024openai} via API access for both datasets.
+For the \textsc{Paged} dataset, we also apply the open-source DeepSeek-R1-Distill-Llama-70B~\citep{guo2025deepseek}, hosted locally using Ollama~\citep{ollama2023}.
+GPT-4.1 Mini is an instruction-following LLM that generates outputs based on explicit instruction provided in the prompt, while O4 Mini and DeepSeek-R1-Distill-Llama-70B use an internal chain-of-thought reasoning step to generate more accurate and human-aligned responses~\citep{jaech2024openai,guo2025deepseek}.
+For L-Match (Section~\ref{sec:calibration}), we use OpenAI's O4 Mini~\citep{jaech2024openai} via API access for both datasets.

-We use embedding-based string comparison in the AD-Match algorithm described in Section~\ref{sec:compare}.
-AD-Match uses the the Sentence Transformers library (v4.1.0)~\cite{reimers-2019-sentence-bert} with the Alibaba-NLP/gte-base-en-v1.5 embedding model, which provides high-quality and efficient semantic representations.
-These embeddings are used to project strings into a shared vector space, where cosine similarity is computed between the resulting vectors~\cite{zhang2024mgte, li2023gte}.
+We use embedding-based string comparison in B-Match (Section \ref{sec:compare}) by applying the Sentence Transformers library (v4.1.0) \citep{reimers-2019-sentence-bert} with the Alibaba-NLP/gte-base-en-v1.5 embedding model, which provides high-quality and efficient semantic representations.
+These embeddings are used to project strings into a shared vector space, where cosine similarity is computed between the resulting vectors~\citep{zhang2024mgte, li2023gte}.
+Our full implementation is available online~\citep{replicationPackage}.